Expedition Skills Seminar - Ruth Glacier

 Cancellation

-Once RMI receives written notification of cancellation, the following apply:
+• All cancellations require written notification.
+Once the RMI Office receives your written notification of cancellation, the following apply:

-- If you cancel 90 or more days before the start of your program, the program fees will be refunded less $750 per person.
+• If you cancel 120 or more days before the start of your program, the $1,250 per person deposit will not be refunded.

 Cancellation Insurance

-We strongly suggest that everyone purchase travel insurance.
-Please see our Travel Page for details.
+We require that everyone purchase travel insurance.
+Please see our Travel Tab for details.

 Land Cost